 We will have two in-class exams, the first one covering buyouts and the second one acquisitions.
 Each exam will be weighted equally (i.e., it will represent 25% of your final grade).
 The exams will be open-book, and you will likely need a laptop to work on them.
-In accordance with university rules, exams may be postponed because of "illness, a death in the family, or some other unusual event."
-If such unfortunate circumstances should arise, you must petition the Dean's Office for a waiver.
+In accordance with university rules, exam postponements require a waiver from the MBA Program Office.